Frequently Asked Questions

 How should I prepare for a consultation?

 If at all possible, try to feed the baby 2 hours before your scheduled consultation time.
-Ideally, we will have some time to discuss your history and breastfeeding goals, weigh the baby (if in-person), etc. before your baby is ready to feed.
-I encourage you to bring one supportive adult (husband, partner, relative) with you to your office visit.
+Ideally, we will have some time to discuss your history and feeding goals, weigh the baby (if in-person), etc. before your baby is ready to feed.
+I encourage you to bring one supportive adult (spouse, partner, relative) with you to your office visit.

 Do you offer rental breast pumps?